 - the equipment protects the employee from serious injuries or death.

 Note that examples of PPE items include:

 - face shields, and

 What is required under California law?

 In general, per the California Labor Code, an employer is required to reimburse an employee for all necessary expenditures or losses incurred directly related to the job.
 This includes expenses as a “direct consequence of the discharge of his or her duties, or of his or her obedience to the directions of the employer.”
-This language is found in Labor Code 2802 LC.
+This language is found in Labor Code 2802.